 In replaying these to people the number of knowing smiles and wistful nods suggests that IT and the CIO are both catching the fall out of digital fatigue (change fatigue of old!).
 And in some cases they are being expected to simply land the business ‘in’ digital.

 Commercially minded IT leaders have every opportunity to be to be a more substantive force for change, improvement and ‘whole business’ digital adoption.
 The days of simply being the tame disrupter, or the caged operator are gone.
 Leadership, influence, impact and whole business thinking are the currency contemporary IT leaders must deal in.
 But they have to integrate with the leadership team and ensure they have them arm in arm if the organisation is to truly exploit the opportunities that digital can offer.

-Categories: Consumer and FMCG Recruitment, Energy & Utilities Recruitment, Government Recruitment, Healthcare Recruitment, Housing Recruitment, Infrastructure Recruitment, Life Science Recruitment, Manufacturing & Engineering Recruitment, Not for Profit Recruitment, Property, Infrastructure & Place Recruitment, Real Estate Recruitment, Retail & Hospitality Recruitment, Social Enterprise Recruitment, Technology Recruitment
+Categories: Consumer & FMCG Recruitment, Energy & Utilities Recruitment, Government Recruitment, Healthcare Recruitment, Infrastructure & Built Environment Recruitment, Life Science Recruitment, Manufacturing & Engineering Recruitment, Real Estate Recruitment, Retail Recruitment, Technology Recruitment